MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

 ## Run react app with ComputerVision resource

 This React app watches for changes to rebuild and rerun the app.
+Make a change in order to force a rebuild.

 1. **Enter a new line** in `./src/VisualAi.js` just after the first empty line (line 4).
 This change causes a rebuild of the locally running website.